-When it comes to home security, we are mostly concerned with our doors leading in and out—entryways are lockable and secure; perhaps equipped with cameras, etc. It’s our duty as a homeowner and family protector to keep the bad out, and the good that’s on the inside safe and without worry.
+When it comes to home security, we are mostly concerned with our doors leading in and out—entryways are lockable and secure; perhaps equipped with cameras, etc. And while there are pros and cons to video doorbells and other tech-focused security measures, it’s all done to satisfy our duty as a homeowner and family protector…to keep the bad out, and the good that’s on the inside safe and without worry.

 But oddly enough, many fail to think about the biggest door of all…the garage door.

 Maybe it’s the automation behind most, or the fact that people think doors are “heavy” and thus a nuisance for anyone trying to get in.
 Sadly, the reality is, garage doors aren’t structurally-sound, and criminals aren’t easily deterred, leaving one that’s “unlocked” a target for an easy score.

 Think about it this way—few of us would leave the house or go to bed with the front door unlocked, so why would you take the chance with the garage door?

 It could just be a matter of not knowing your options.

 But, when it comes to garage door locks, there is more to consider than what meets the eye.

 How Does a Garage Door Lock Work?

 A garage door lock works by blocking the door track with a bolt, most commonly through a sliding lock, or a t-handle lock and release system.
 There are a variety of different garage door locks, some affixed from the inside and/or outside, and each serving specific purposes based on the type of garage door you wish to lock.